Food Markets in Indonesia: Mouth Watering Photos

 Vibrant Photography from Night Markets in Indonesia

 Smells and sounds ignite your senses and the sight of all the different types of foods within arms reach creates excitement.
 The thick air hangs while people bustle about, the atmosphere rich and vibrant.
 Street food markets are my favourite way to experience the local food culture in Asia.
 Filled with tasty authentic food and the best bit; they’re dirt cheap!
-Here are some of my favourite photos from the food markets in Indonesia.
+Here are some of my favourite Indonesian foods.

 Gili Trawangan Night Market